-On the official site, you can find a variety of tours, both virtual reality, and regular ones.
+On the official site, you can find various tours, both virtual reality and regular ones.
 The regular tours include walking under the Kotel and in the Old City.
 And the most popular tour is the Western Wall Tunnels.
 And this leads us to the next question.

 How Tall is the Western Wall?

 The section of the Western Wall at the Prayer Plaza is 19 meters high.
 But let’s dive into the measurements a little deeper.

 In the past, the Western Wall rose to a height of 60 meters.
 Today, the highest point in the exposed section reaches a height of 40 meters above the bedrock of the eastern hill of Jerusalem (Mt.
 Moriah).

 The section of the Western Wall that is visible at the Prayer Plaza is comprised of 46 layers of stone.
 Twenty-nine of these layers are exposed above ground and contain stones from different periods.
 The remaining seventeen layers are subterranean.
 This above-ground section reaches a height of 19 meters.
 However, the height of this section from its foundation to its peak is estimated at approximately 32 meters.

 As you can see from the quote, the above-ground section reaches a height of 19 meters.
 And the height from its foundation to the peak is estimated at approximately 32 meters.
 That means that the Wall goes about 13 meters underground.
 Moreover, if we use 3 meters as the height of a typical modern floor, that means that by standing on the plaza, you are not positioned on the ground, and instead, you are on the fourth floor!